rogonion/js-json/README.md

 - Converting an object to a schema defined type.
 Allows extension with custom converters.
 - Deserializing data from json or yaml to a schema defined type.
 Allows extension with custom deserializers.
 - Recursively creating new nested objects with the [Set](src/object/set.ts) module.
-For example, a source empty nil value of type any can end up being an array of pointers to structs if that is the schema definition.
+For example, a source empty nil value of type any can end up being an array of user-defined classes if that is the schema definition.
 - Fetch the schema of data at a `JSONPath`.

 ## Supported data types